Banjo (song): Content

-"Banjo" is an up-tempo in which the narrator invites his lover to escape with him to a faraway place that "ain't on the map".
+"Banjo" is an up-tempo song in which the narrator invites his lover to escape with him to a faraway place that "ain't on the map".
 He tells her to "go-go-go / 'Til [she] hear[s] a banjo."

 Neil Thrasher and Wendell Mobley, both of whom have written several singles for Rascal Flatts, told Taste of Country that the line "'til you hear a banjo" came when Rascal Flatts' lead singer Gary LeVox was giving the two directions to his farm.
 Although they did not write the song at the farm, Mobley and Thrasher presented the idea to Tony Martin.
-The next time Mobley went to LeVox' farm, he presented LeVox with a demo of the song, and LeVox said that he would cut the song "right now".
+The next time Mobley went to LeVox's farm, he presented LeVox with a demonstration recording of the song, and LeVox said that he would cut the song "right now".

 Critical reception

 The song has received mixed reviews from critics.
 Rating it three-and-a-half stars out of five, Matt Bjorke thought that the band sounded "refreshed" and that the song itself was "well-produced".
-The song received an identical rating from Billy Dukes of Taste of Country, who criticized the song's lyrics but said that it "should be enjoyed for what’s on the surface".
-Noah Eaton of Country Universe gave the song a "C+" grade, saying that LeVox "actually sounds like he’s enjoying the ride here", but criticizing the production for its "stereotypical stadium-rock histrionics" in the last verse.
-Ben Foster of "The 1-to-10 Country Music Review" gave it five stars out of ten, saying, "the song will more than likely supply the group with another chart hit, and a high-volume set opener for their live shows."
+The song received an identical rating from Billy Dukes of Taste of Country, who criticized the song's lyrics, but said that it "should be enjoyed for what's on the surface".
+Noah Eaton of Country Universe gave the song a "C+" grade, saying that LeVox "actually sounds like he's enjoying the ride here", but criticizing the production for its "stereotypical stadium-rock histrionics" in the last verse.
+Ben Foster of The 1-to-10 Country Music Review gave it five stars out of 10, saying, "the song will more than likely supply the group with another chart hit, and a high-volume set opener for their live shows."

 Chart performance

-"Banjo" debuted at number 37 on the U.S. Billboard Hot Country Songs charts for the week of January 28, 2012, and became the group's twelfth number 1 hit for the week of May 12, 2012.
+"Banjo" debuted at number 37 on the U.S. Billboard Hot Country Songs charts for the week of January 28, 2012, and became the group's 12th number-one hit, for the week of May 12, 2012.